a-ridings13/restaurantMenu/README.md

    - /restaurants/<int:restaurant_id>/menu/JSON
    - /restaurants/<int:restaurant_id>/menu/<int:menu_id>/JSON

+   To read the JSON data from the API endpoints, you may navigate to the URL's in your browser or you can use an application like Postman to send a GET request to the application:

+      GET > localhost:5000/restaurants/JSON

+      GET > localhost:5000/restaurants/<int:restaurant_id>/menu/JSON

+      GET > localhost:5000/restaurants/<int:restaurant_id>/menu/<int:menu_id>/JSON

    The first endpoint, /restaurants/JSON will return serialized data from the database containing the name and id of each restaurant within the database's 'restaurant' table.